 Made to be eaten today

 All of this is perishable on purpose.
-By water content, wagashi divide into namagashi (fresh, roughly 30%-plus water, eat within a day), han-namagashi, and dry higashi; nerikiri sits at the top of the fresh tier, a jōnamagashi — the high-grade, hand-sculpted, kamei-bearing kind.
+By water content, wagashi divide into namagashi (fresh, roughly 30%-plus water, eat within a day), han-namagashi, and dry higashi; nerikiri leads the fresh tier, a jōnamagashi, the high-grade, hand-sculpted, kamei-bearing kind.
 No preservatives, high moisture, made to order: that fragility is the value, not a flaw.
 It is the sweet of the tea ceremony, the omogashi eaten before thick tea to prime the palate and cushion the matcha.

-So the next time a small carved flower appears beside your matcha, you'll know what you're looking at — white bean given a spine by a binder, cut petal by petal with scissors, and handed to you under the name of a poem.
-Ask the shop what it's called.
-The answer is half the sweet.
+A small carved flower beside your matcha is white bean given a spine by a binder, cut petal by petal with scissors, and handed to you under the name of a poem.
+Ask the shop for its kamei.